Blackspan/Blackspan/README.markdown

 **Note:**
-After configuration, the application will manage the automatiquely access to your servers.
+After configuration, the application will manage the access to your servers.
 It requires a complete setup to work properly.

 Documentation